kushgupta42/whatsapp_web/README.md

 # whatsapp_web
-automaticall opens whatsapp in browser when you use command whatsapp
+automatically open whatsapp in browser when you use command "whatsapp" in terminal